SABS-R3/software-engineering-day4/_episodes/02-virtual-environments.md

 ~~~
 cd
 cd se-day4/code
-pyenv local 3.10
+pyenv local 3.11-dev
 ~~~
 {: .language-bash}

-Now, whenever we use Python in this directory, it will be our new Python 3.10 installation.
+Now, whenever we use Python in this directory, it will be our new Python 3.11 installation.
 We can even use this Python to create a new virtual environment.

 We can test this by asking Python what its version number is:

 ~~~
-python --version
+python3 --version
 ~~~
 {: .language-bash}

 ~~~
-Python 3.10.0
+Python 3.11.0a1+
 ~~~
 {: .output}

 > ## Python Version Numbers
 >
-> At the time these materials were first written, installing `3.10-dev` got us a version of Python with a version number of `3.10.0a1+`.
+> At the time these materials were first written, installing `3.11-dev` got us a version of Python with a version number of `3.11.0a1+`.
 > What does this version number mean?
 > When we share our code, should we tell people to use this version?
 > Why, or why not?
 >
 > > ## Solution
 > >
-> > The version number `3.10.0a1+` has a few more components than we've seen previously:
+> > The version number `3.11.0a1+` has a few more components than we've seen previously:
 > >
 > > - The major version is `3`
-> > - The minor version is `10`
+> > - The minor version is `11`
-> > - The patch version is `0` - this is part of the first proper release in the `3.10` series
+> > - The patch version is `0` - this is part of the first proper release in the `3.11` series
 > > - `a1` means that this is the first **alpha release** in this series
-> > - `+` means that this is a development version and some changes have been made since the actual `3.10.0a1` release
+> > - `+` means that this is a development version and some changes have been made since the actual `3.11.0a1` release
 > >
 > > Before a stable release (one which is considered reliable), we often release alpha and beta versions.
 > > An alpha or beta version allows people to try out some of the new things we've added, but is a warning that it should not be relied on.